-The Yellagonga Integrated Catchment Management Plan 2009-2014 provides the park's comanagers with the strategic direction required to manage the catchment area in a sustainable manner to ensure the long term protection of the park for future generations.
+The Yellagonga Integrated Catchment Management Plan 2014-2019 provides the park's comanagers with the strategic direction required to manage the catchment area in a sustainable manner to ensure the long term protection of the park for future generations.

-That Council ENDORSES the release of the draft Yellagonga Integrated Catchment Management Plan 2014-2019, included as Attachment 2 to this Report, for a period of 26 days community consultation commencing 20 November 2014 and extending to 16 December 2014.
+MOVED Cr Chester, SECONDED Cr Corr that Council ENDORSES the release of the draft Yellagonga Integrated Catchment Management Plan 2014-2019, included as Attachment 2 to Report CJ212-11/14, for a period of 26 days community consultation commencing 20 November 2014 and extending to 16 December 2014.